ntack93/BBSBOT/README.md

 2. Use the GUI to enter the BBS host and port, then click "Connect" to establish a connection.

-3. Toggle between ANSI and RIPscript modes using the "Toggle Mode" button.
+3. Toggle between ANSI and plain text modes using the "Toggle Mode" button.

 4. Manage your favorite BBS addresses using the "Favorites" button.
 Add new addresses or remove existing ones.